 Operational risk is defined as the risk of a loss resulting from the inadequacy or failure of internal processes, people or systems, or from external events.
-Operational risk also covers legal and compliance risks.

 The Pictet Group Operational Risk Policy sets out the organisational framework and the fundemental principles of operational risk management.

-A process of identifying and assessing operational risks throughout the Pictet Group is performed on a regular basis (at least once a year).
-If deemed necessary, action plans are instigated to reduce risks that exceed limits set according to the risk appetite.
+The Bank has put in place processes for identifying and assessing operational risks on a regular basis.
+If deemed necessary, action plans are implemented to reduce risks that exceed limits set according to the risk appetite.

-Risk and control self-assessments (RCSA) are performed by all first line business units on a yearly basis to enable the proactive identification, assessment and management of risks in all material products, activities, processes and systems.
+Risk and control self-assessments (RCSA) are performed by all first line business units and relevant functions on a yearly basis to enable the proactive identification, assessment and management of risks in all material products, activities, processes and systems.
 This is supplemented by the controls testing programme, in which key controls are tested and validated by the second line Risk and Compliance functions.

 Key risk indicators (KRIs) are defined and regularly analysed.
-These KRIs measure the level of risk resulting from business activities, systems, processes, etc.
+These KRIs measure the level of risk arising from business activities, systems, processes, etc.

-All operational risk incidents resulting in financial losses are logged and reviewed to ensure that mitigation plans are implemented to avoid reoccurence.
+All operational risk incidents resulting in financial losses, as well as significant non-financial incidents are logged and reviewed to ensure that mitigation plans are implemented to avoid reoccurence.